What is an advertorial?

-Another place I’d go is the comments section, presuming it’s a digital publication.
-Here you will gain insight into reader’s questions, concerns, and ideas.
+Another place I’d go to is the comments section, presuming it’s a digital publication.
+Here you will gain insight into the reader’s questions, concerns, and ideas.

 Pay attention to what trends you see in terms of audience, questions, or opinions.
 All of these will influence how you write an advertorial.